cf73/agpur/content/collections/pages/about.md

         marks:
           -
             type: italic
-        text: '“Knowing that the highest-quality amplifiers and speakers used solid silver wiring, I experimented with a variety of short connections that connected my amps’ output boards straight to my speakers.
+        text: '“Knowing that the highest-quality amplifiers and speakers used solid silver wiring, I experimented with a variety of short connections that linked my amps’ output boards straight to my speakers.
 Until I personally experienced DIY pure solid Ag, they all sounded similar.
 Scaling up the Nordost ladder meant negotiating various treble and transient distortion artifacts.
-But now, as I sequentially replaced all links with DIY naked solid Ag, all of the Nordost’s (and their clones’) of the silver/copper bimetallic artifacts were gone!”'
+But now, as I sequentially replaced all links with DIY naked solid Ag, all of the... silver/copper bimetallic artifacts were gone!”'
   -
     type: paragraph
     content: